Dewey University-Hato Rey

 Lower-income families (under $30K)

 Families under $30,000 pay $3,192 per year net, about $12,800 over four years.
 Pell ($7,395 max) covers all of this with room to spare, meaning most low-income students attend with zero borrowing.
-This is the cleanest financial structure in this batch from a debt perspective - Dewey simply does not produce heavily indebted graduates.
+This is the cleanest financial structure in our dataset from a debt perspective - Dewey simply does not produce heavily indebted graduates.

 Middle-income families ($30K-$110K)